Archive-663/.github/profile/README.md

 ## Welcome to Archive 663

-Archive 663 is a collection of sketches I've made somewhere in time.
+Archive 663 is a collection of design sketches I've made somewhere in time.
 My goal is to collect as many as I can before I consciously uncouple from life.

 ### Help support Archive 663 with a dontation or monthly sub